babelsociety/website/content/blog/beyond-market-economy/index.md

 History teaches us that we cannot be trusted when competition is on and our quality of life depends on it.
 We will exploit all that we can to improve our immediate conditions, despite the problems we may incur in the future.
 That's why we are obstinately driving towards the precipice of the global climate crisis, even though it could wipe the entire humanity out of existence.

+Even [Friedrich Hayek](https://en.wikipedia.org/wiki/Friedrich_Hayek), known economist, philosophers and passionate advocate of free-markets, recognized at his time that there is no moral deserts in how much one can profit in a market.
+In *Constitution of Liberty*, Hayek wrote:

+> There is little a man can do to alter the fact that his special talents are very common or exceedingly rare. [...] the value which a person's capacities or services have for us and for which he is recompensated has little relation to anything that we can call moral merit or deserts.

 ## Low-quality products

 Because sellers must compete and price tends to be a big factor for market share, they have all the incentives to reduce selling price as much as they can.
 Every seller have an inherent cost of production that eat on their profits, hence to lower the price they must also lower the cost of production.